“Health care is a basic human right.”

 After years of working as an employee benefit professional in HR departments large and small, I know how little the average person understands American health insurance and health care.
 It doesn’t help that most people claim that they would rather visit the dentist than read health insurance information.

-I created the BenefitsAll website to provide health insurance and health care information to a public that can tolerate only the basics.
+I created the BenefitsAll website to provide basic health insurance and health care information for the average person, and the professionals that assists them.

 Denise Perkins, CEBS.
 Denise has over 15 years of experience working in employee benefits management in the private and non-private business sectors.
 Denise holds the Certified Employee Benefits Specialist (CEBS) designation.
 Co-sponsored by the International Foundation of Employee Benefit Plans and the Wharton School of the University of Pennsylvania, the CEBS designation is one of the most respected professional credentials in the employee benefits field.
 She has a Master's degree in Public Administration and Bachelor's degree in Business Management from Penn State University.